-" Negative rating pressure could be exerted on Letshego's ratings if regional authorities in the company's main operating markets impose restrictions on the deduction (at source) of loans and other repayments from the wages of public-sector employees, leading to a sharp rise in bad debts and impairment costs.
-In addition, negative pressure could be exerted on the ratings if (1) Letshego's expansion in other sub-Saharan markets, client segments and products, results in any material weakening of asset quality and profitability metrics; or (2) Letshego's capitalisation metrics were to materially weaken.
+" Negative rating pressure could be exerted on Letshego's rating if regional authorities in the company's main operating markets change the terms of, or impose restrictions on, the deduction (at source) of loan repayments from the wages of public-sector employees, leading to a sharp rise in bad debts and impairment costs.
+In addition, negative pressure could be exerted on the rating if (1) Letshego's expansion in other sub-Saharan markets, client segments and products, results in a material weakening of asset quality and profitability metrics; or (2) Letshego's capitalisation metrics were to materially weaken.